PySpark filter()

 Related Article:

-- How to Filter Rows with NULL/NONE (IS NULL & IS NOT NULL) in PySpark
+- How to select Rows with NULL/NONE (IS NULL & IS NOT NULL) in PySpark

-Note: PySpark Column Functions provides several options that can be used with filter().
+Note: PySpark Column Functions provides several options that can be used with this function.

 filter(condition)

-Before we start with examples, first let’s create a DataFrame.
-Here, I am using a DataFrame with StructType and ArrayType columns as I will also be covering examples with struct and array types as-well.
+For example, let’s say you have the following DataFrame.
+Here, I am using a DataFrame with StructType and ArrayType columns, as I will also cover examples with struct and array types.

 from pyspark.sql.types import StructType,StructField